Rey-EL/public-portfolio/project-logs/alfunz-core-rag-system-build/README.md

 ## Phase 1: Foundation and Initial Failure (The Speed vs. Intelligence Paradox)

 ### Initial Setup & Diagnostics:
-The project commenced with the deployment of the Ollama LLM service within the Ubuntu instance of WSL 2, utilizing the Windows 11 host (Alfunz).
-Resource verification was performed via PowerShell (Get-CimInstance Win32_VideoController) confirming the NVIDIA RTX 4080 GPU (16GB VRAM) and 64GB System RAM.
-This validated the foundational environment for GPU-accelerated workloads.
-The largest model, llama3:70b (bigllama), was pulled and configured as the default LLM.
+Initial architectural plans involved deploying the Ollama LLM service within the WSL 2 Ubuntu instance to maintain a Linux-centric workflow.
+However, a pre-deployment analysis identified a critical performance risk: potential bottlenecks in GPU resource allocation when accessed through the WSL virtualization layer.
+To mitigate this risk and guarantee maximum hardware acceleration, a strategic pivot was made.
+The Ollama service was deployed natively on the Windows 11 host (Alfunz), ensuring direct, low-level access to the NVIDIA RTX 4080's full capabilities.
+Resource verification via PowerShell confirmed the 16GB VRAM and 64GB System RAM, validating the foundational environment.
+The largest model, llama3:70b (bigllama), was then pulled and configured as the default LLM.

 ### The First Test (Critical Failure):
 Upon running a simple text generation query, the system exhibited unacceptable token latency.